codefresh-io/docs.codefresh.io/_docs/dashboards/pipeline-analytics.md

 View and analyze pipeline performance, identify bottlenecks, and trends for your CI pipelines in the Pipelines dashboard.
+The dashboard displays aggregated pipeline data, updated at 30-minute intervals.
 Developers and other stakeholders can get quick visibility into cross-project pipeline performance.

 Two key features help to quickly identify bottlenecks and then optimize pipelines:
 * Visibility into the duration of each phase of the workflow build, by averages or percentiles
-* Scatter chart of all the pipelines immediately showing up the outliers in terms of duration versus executions
+* Scatter chart of all the pipelines immediately showing up the outliers in terms of duration and executions

 SCREENSHOT